SimonFJ20/articles/langdev/array_based_language.md

 const d: [string, 123] = ["foo", 123];
 ```
 Not represented here are the `any`, `void`, `unknown`, `never`, `null`, `undefined` types and object literal types, which are handy, but not necessary.
-The local (name referring to variable or constant value) `b` is what Typescript calls literal types.[3]
+The local (name referring to variable or constant value) `b` is what Typescript calls [literal types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types).
 Literal types represent a specific value, eg. the `b` has the type `12`, meaning it'll only accept the value `12` specifically, not other numbers like `7`, `-123` or `3.14`;
-The local `a` is what Typescript calls primitive types.[4]
+The local `a` is what Typescript calls [primitive types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#the-primitives-string-number-and-boolean).
 Primitives types are the set of all literal types of a class of values.
 For example, the type `number` is a type of the set of all numbers, meaning the local `a` can accept all number values such as `7`, `-123` or `3.14`.
-The local `c` has an array type, which is what you'd expect.[5]
+The local `c` has an [array type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#arrays), which is what you'd expect.
-the local `d` has what Typescript calls Tuple Types.[6]
+the local `d` has what Typescript calls [Tuple Types](https://www.typescriptlang.org/docs/handbook/2/objects.html#tuple-types).

-Now these tuple types are quite interesting, as Typescript lets us do array operations on them.
+Now these tuple types are quite interesting, as Typescript lets us do [array operations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#spread_in_array_literals) on them.
-To see what I mean, let's first look at array operations on array values.[8]
+To see what I mean, let's first look at array operations on array values.
 ```ts
 const a = [1, 2, 3];
 const b = [...a, 4]; // [1, 2, 3, 4]